703-591-3177 office

 Rated as one of Northern Virginia’s top preschools by Northern Virginia Magazine

 Fairfax United Methodist Church Preschool is committed to providing the best possible environment for nurturing young children.
 We encourage each individual child by placing equal emphasis on physical, social, emotional, creative, intellectual and spiritual development.
 We offer rich and varied active learning opportunities.
 We are dedicated to supporting the child and the family.
 Our curriculum is based on the belief that, for children, play is a developmental opportunity to explore their world, find out how to get along with others, test their skills and muscles, try out new ideas, and problem-solve.
 We offer daily opportunities to explore art media, science, writing, dramatic play, building, math, literature and the outdoors.
 Teachers guide and extend the play to refine emerging social and academic skills.
 All of the activities presented by the teachers are carefully evaluated for a positive educational outcome that can be incorporated into play while giving children lots of practice of important skills.
-Our program is a part of the Church’s educational and outreach ministries and age-appropriate Christian values guide all curriculum areas.
-Our program is a part of the Church’s educational and outreach ministries and an atmosphere of acceptance, trust and structured freedom is our goal to help move children toward love of self, others and God.
+Our program is a part of the Church’s educational and outreach ministries, and an atmosphere of acceptance, trust, and structured freedom is our goal to help move children toward love of self, others and God.

 Fairfax United Methodist Church’s preschool ministry is committed to maintaining high-quality early learning for every child in our care while offering a program which supports family and community needs.